neelkarma/onecorebot/README.md

 ### NPM Scripts

 - `npm start` - Starts the bot.
-Make sure you've run `npm run build` first!
-- `npm run build` - Transpiles the source TypeScript into JavaScript in the `/dist/` directory.
-- `npm run watch` - Same as `npm run build`, but reruns when a file change is detected.
+- `npm run dev` - Starts the bot and restarts when a change to the source code is detected.
 - `npm run format` - Formats the code with Prettier.
 - `npm run lint` - Uses ESLint to lint and fix code.